 Caution: Taking This Drug May Cause...(Part One)

-Finally my boyfriend found a study on a migraine preventative medication that I had been taking for years.
+Finally, my boyfriend found a study on a preventative migraine medication that I took for years.
 An extremely small portion of users developed hair loss after years of use.
-When we began this journey I never thought to research this drug since I had been taking it for so long.
+When we began this journey, I never thought to research this drug since I took it for so long.
 I was so close to chopping my hair off when this discovery was made.
 Luckily, I already had an appointment with my neurologist.
 Before I even suggested the cause, she told me there was a high likelihood this drug was the root of my problem.

 Hair loss is a side effect that 99% of migraine patients will not experience.
 I don’t even want to name the widely used medication that causes it for fear of people running to their doctor to get off of it when it overwhelmingly helps so many patients.
 However, many of us will fall victim to a wide array of side effects from the medications we take to limit our pain.
-Each time I notice a new side effect I question whether it’s the medication or my imagination.
-To keep my sanity, I check in with my doctor every time a potential side effect is noticed.
+Each time I notice a new side effect, I question whether it’s the medication or my imagination.
+I check in with my doctor every time a potential side effect is noticed to keep my sanity.
 Together we decide if the benefits outweigh the unpleasant feelings and if a medication change is warranted.

 What side effects have you experienced?

 In the past year, has insurance made it difficult to get your migraine treatment?